Routine use cases

 Section 2

-For "How to choose a small face yoga step for calendar gaps", the reader should leave with a calmer rule of thumb.
-During a privacy concern around photos, notes, and AI-supported suggestions, "How to choose a small face yoga step for calendar gaps" has one practical test: whether anything changes in behavior.
-A useful answer for "How to choose a small face yoga step for calendar gaps" helps the reader decide whether the next session should be shorter before it asks for an install.
-Try the smallest version first for "How to choose a small face yoga step for calendar gaps": treat reminders as support rather than a.
+For "Small step: calendar gaps", the reader should leave with a calmer rule of thumb.
+During a privacy concern around photos, notes, and AI-supported suggestions, "Small step: calendar gaps" has one practical test: whether anything changes in behavior.
+A useful answer for "Small step: calendar gaps" helps the reader decide whether the next session should be shorter before it asks for an install.
+Try the smallest version first for "Small step: calendar gaps": treat reminders as support rather than a score.
+Then ask whether claim boundaries written in plain language would reduce friction for "Small step: calendar gaps" or simply add another thing to manage.
+Orena should feel.

 Section 3